 Now that most of the nation has been working from home while also home-schooling kids for a couple of months, the romantic appeal of a tiny house has taken on an element of serious pragmatism.
 While most of these tiny houses can be made into full-time living spaces or guest quarters, all of them work as the home office, play zone, temporary classroom, gardening studio, or game room you’ve always wanted and suddenly need.
 A tiny house is an at-home oasis, where you can bask either in beautiful solitude or relaxed togetherness.

-Tiny homes have birthed a lifestyle — one captured in at least five different television shows — that’s all about minimalism.
-Its adherents simply don’t have space for a lot of stuff.
-Moving into a tiny home means eliminating what you don’t actually need.
+The tiny house lifestyle has spawned at least five different television shows and dozens of glossy photo books and DIY manuals.
+Part of the original appeal was that tiny houses facilitated a minimalist and less stressful existence, by forcing its occupant to eliminate what you don’t actually need.
 It’s kind of the opposite of the Amazon ethos, which makes it as easy as possible to buy as much as possible.
 Ironically, Amazon is also a great place to find tiny houses for sale.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.